mrlindzer3/Gravitywell-quantum-controller-3t/README.md

 3T stands for Ternary, Tensegrity, Torography.
 # gravitywell-quantum-controller-3t

-The `gravitywell-quantum-controller` is a production-grade, hardware-software co-design architecture built to bridge solid-state neuromorphic computing with open-space quantum optomechanics.
+The `gravitywell-quantum-controller-3t` is a production-grade, hardware-software co-design architecture built to bridge solid-state neuromorphic computing with open-space quantum optomechanics.

 By unifying a classical memristive crossbar substrate, an integrated avalanche photodiode (APD) sensing layer, and a high-gradient Micro-LED film,controller handles sub-microsecond physical stabilization of levitated dielectric nanoparticles for fault-tolerant topological quantum state manipulation.